wang-ye/wang-ye.github.io/_posts/2017-09-10-python-logging.md

 title:  "Python Logging Tips"
 date:   2017-09-10 19:59:03 -0800
 ---
-In this log, I want to summarize some Python logging tips.
+I want to summarize some Python logging basics and useful tips in this blog.

 ## No Printing
 Use logging rather than *print* method.
 You can always redirect your logger to stdout via StreamHandler while debugging.